Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ajNj4BScHZ0.md

 ### Transcript

-> i didn't unplus that yeah so so we take optimization seriously but we can't we will never get to a point where people will will be like the game runs fine now thanks you don't have to do it anymore you don't have to optimize anymore we're good it's never gonna happen it's literally never gonna happen so it's just gonna get used to it, but you know we will do our best to make it better and we put a lot of effort into it
+> I didn't unplus that yeah so so we take optimization seriously but we can't we will never get to a point where people will will be like the game runs fine now thanks you don't have to do it anymore you don't have to optimize anymore we're good it's never gonna happen it's literally never gonna happen so it's just gonna get used to it, but you know we will do our best to make it better and we put a lot of effort into it